 When partnering with a contractor for your roofing project, it’s critical to choose a reputable company.
-One obvious red flag that the organization you’re dealing with is a storm chaser, if they do not a physical address and your only way of communication is via cell phone.
+One obvious red flag that the organization you’re dealing with is a storm chaser, is if they do not a physical address and your only way of communication is via cell phone.
 When conducting your research, be thorough and don’t neglect to check off each of the below points prior to making a decision.

 Insurance Coverage: You should always ask for a copy of a contractor’s insurance policy; not only to make sure that they do carry insurance, but to understand what kind and coverage limits.
 Many contractors can have coverage but it is sometimes not enough to even cover your property and worker’s compensation.
 Double check that the coverage is effective through the duration of your roofing project.

 Request & Research Their Reference List: When asking for a reference list, get a combination of recent clients and those that had work done a few years ago.
 This will allow you to see how the company currently operates and if their work stands the test of time.
 When you speak with a contractor’s reference, don’t fail to ask these questions.